 Utah Truck Accident Laws & Regulations

 Driving a truck is difficult work, both physically and mentally.
 The schedules are tight, the hours are long, and the vehicles themselves are unwieldy – and when something goes wrong, the results can be devastating.
-That’s why both the state of Utah and the federal government have passed laws and regulations governing the safe operation of commercial vehicles, with stiff penalties for both the drivers and the companies that violate them.
+That’s why the state of Utah and the federal government have passed trucking laws and regulations governing the safe operation of commercial vehicles, with stiff penalties for drivers and companies that violate them.

 The Utah truck accident attorneys of Swenson & Shelley have extensive knowledge of the trucking industry.
-Our attorneys have spent decades protecting the rights and interests of truck accident victims across Utah, as well as Arizona and Nevada.
-We are committed to the relentless pursuit of justice for truck accident victims.™
+Our attorneys have spent decades protecting the rights and interests of truck accident victims across Utah and Arizona.
+Truck accident victims deserve the relentless pursuit of justice.™

 Contact Swenson & Shelley today for a free, no-obligation case review.